Karunamon/puppet-zenoss/README.md

 1. Ensure you have the required gems installed on your Puppet Master.

-2. Install puppet-zenoss as a module in your Puppet master's module path.
+2. Install puppet-zenoss as a module in your Puppet master module path.
+(Default: /etc/puppet/modules)

 3. Update the `zenoss_user`, `zenoss_pass`, `zenoss_server`, `zenoss_xmlrpc_port`, `zenoss_component`, and `zenoss_eventclass` variables
     in the `zenoss.yaml` file according to your Zenoss configuration.
-    Copy the file to `/etc/puppet/`.
 An example file is included.

+4. Copy the file to `/etc/puppet/`.

 4. Enable pluginsync and reports on your master and clients in `puppet.conf`